thalesmaiaa/live-chat/README.md

 - **Real-Time Messaging**: Supports sending and receiving messages in both private (one-on-one) and group chats.
 - **WebSocket Support**: Uses WebSockets for real-time message delivery and interaction between clients and the server.
 - **STOMP Broker Integration**: Utilizes STOMP as a message broker over WebSockets to efficiently route messages between chat participants.
 - **Contact Management**: Users can send, receive, and manage contact requests, and view their contact list.
-- **Group Chat**: Create group chats and invite multiple users.
 - **Event-Driven Notifications**: Utilizes Spring’s event system to send notifications for new messages, unread messages, and contact requests.
 - **User Management**: Register, authenticate, and manage user accounts.
 - **Secure API**: OAuth2 JWT-based authentication and stateless session management.
-- **Extensible Architecture**: Decoupled notification system and clear separation of business logic layers.
-- **Modern Java 21**: Leverages the latest features and performance improvements from Java 21.

 ## Hexagonal Architecture (Ports & Adapters)